cosmoskitten/kubernetes/staging/src/k8s.io/sample-controller/README.md

 to generate a typed client, informers, listers and deep-copy functions.
 You can do this yourself using the `./hack/update-codegen.sh` script.

+The `update-codegen` script will automatically generate the following files &
+directories:

+* `pkg/apis/samplecontroller/v1alpha1/zz_generated.deepcopy.go`
+* `pkg/client/`

+Changes should not be made to these files manually, and when creating your own controller based off of this implementation you should not copy these files and instead run the `update-codegen` script to generate your own.

 # Purpose

 This is an example of how to build a kube-like controller with a single type.